alertlogic/paws-collector/README.md

 The `Updater` is a timer triggered function that runs a deployment sync operation every 12 hours in order to keep the collector lambda function up to date.
-The `Updater` syncs from the Alert Logic S3 bucket where you originally deployed from.
+The `Updater` syncs from the Alert Logic S3 bucket that contained the package used for the initial deployment.

 ## Collection Trigger

-The `Collector` function is an AWS lambda function which is triggered by SQS which contains collection state message.
+The `Collector` function is an AWS lambda function which is triggered by SQS which contains a collection state message.
-During each invocation the function polls 3rd party service log API and sends retrieved data to AlertLogic `Ingest` service for further processing.
+During each invocation the function polls the specified 3rd party service log API and sends retrieved data to the AlertLogic `Ingest` service for further processing.

 ## Checkin Trigger